-Open meetings law is to be broadly interpreted to promote the policy of openness. --- Sec.
-19.81(4), Wis.
-Stats.
+- The open meetings law is to be broadly interpreted to promote the policy of openness.
+See Wis.
+Stat. § 19.81(4). - On close questions, courts will prefer an interpretation of the law that favors open government. - Courts disfavor any interpretation that would facilitate evasion of the policy of openness.

-On close questions, courts will prefer an interpretation of the law that favors open government.
-Courts disfavor any interpretation that would facilitate evasion of the policy of openness.
 When Does the Open Meetings Law Apply?

-• It applies to meetings of governmental bodies. • The key terms, "governmental body" and "meeting," are defined in Wis.
+- It applies to meetings of governmental bodies. - The key terms, "governmental body" and "meeting," are defined in Wis.
 Stat. § 19.82.